Antibiotics: Types and Side Effects

 Cephalosporins are among the most diverse classes of antibiotics, they are grouped into "generations" by their antimicrobial properties.
 Each newer generation has a broader spectrum of activity than the one before.

-- The first generation cephalosporins include: Their
+- The first generation cephalosporins have

 coverage against most gram negative pathogens.
 The first generation includes:

-- The second generation cephalosporins.
-In addition
+- The second generation cephalosporins have expanded gram negative spectrum in addition

-also have good activity against Bacteroides fragilis.
+have good activity against Bacteroides fragilis.
 Enough variation

 exists between the second generation cephalosporins in regard to their